scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 [](#initial-ceremony) describes a possible procedure for the signing ceremony of an ISD's initial TRC.
 Whilst it is up to the initial members of an ISD how to organize the signing ceremony, it recommended to implement a process in line with the ceremony described in the Appendix.

-# Using the CP PKI {#deploy-cp-pki}
+# CP-PKI Operations {#operations-cp-pki}

-This section provides several specifications regarding the deployment of the control plane PKI.
+This section details the procedures for deploying the CP-PKI and securing control plane communications.

 ## Distribution of TRCs